zhongyin/zhongyin.github.io/README.md

 ## Go

+- [etcdsync](https://github.com/zieckey/etcdsync) - A distributed lock library in Go using etcd.
+It easy to use like sync.Mutex.
 - [ticker](https://github.com/achannarasappa/ticker) - Terminal stock ticker with live updates and position tracking
 - [age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network